 Hypo (low)

-or Hyper (high) glycemia (blood sugar) that can lead to coma, nephropathy, blindness, heart disease, stroke, neuropathy, amputation, can be fatal if goes untreated
+(blood sugar) that can lead to coma, nephropathy, blindness, heart disease,

 Hypo (low)

-or Hyper (high) glycemia (blood sugar) that can lead to coma, nephropathy, blindness, heart disease, stroke, neuropathy, amputation, can be fatal if goes untreated
+(blood sugar) that can lead to coma, nephropathy, blindness, heart disease,

 Total of “Diabetes” population